 Bluffview is an upscale neighborhood in north Dallas, Texas.
 The crime rate in Bluffview is very low.
 This is a highly desirable area to invest in Dallas, which is most sought-after by families, especially for its serenity and tranquility.
 It has a home for every taste; from the old-fashioned to the most modern.
 It sits ideally close to downtown Dallas, yet away from all the noise and chaos.

 The neighborhood is served by the Dallas Independent School District.
-Bluffview is a buyer's market, which means that the supply of homes is greater than the demand for homes.
-The median list price of homes in Bluffview was $1.3M in December 2020, trending down -7.1% year-over-year.
-The median listing price per square foot was $356.
+Bluffview is a seller's market, which means that the supply of homes is less than the demand for homes.
+The median list price of homes in Bluffview was $1.9M in March 2022, trending up 30.9% year-over-year.
+The median listing price per square foot was $400.

 17. Lake Highlands, Dallas, TX

 Lake Highlands is a seller's market, which means that there are more people looking to buy than there are homes available.
-The median list price of homes in Lake Highlands was $437K in December 2020, trending up 9.5% year-over-year.
-The median listing price per square foot was $195.
+The median list price of homes in Lake Highlands was $479.9K in March 2022, trending up 20.6% year-over-year.
+The median listing price per square foot was $207.
+On average, homes in Lake Highlands sell after 29 days on the market.
+The trend for median days on market in Lake Highlands has gone down since last month, and slightly down since last year.

 18. Main Street District, Dallas, TX